 You and Heidi are wonderful.
 We had a great time on the dig.
 Hope to get to download photos on Monday as I am still unpacking equipment.
 I can't wait for our next batch of goodies.
 You are so nice to share.
 Your t-shirts will go out Monday as well.
 They were a big hit on the field day circuit.

 Dr. Cottier, AU archaeologist and the other "diggers" at our river camp were impressed with the point poster.
 We had it up each day the students were there.

 5/21/08 Update from Kay

 Dear Heidi and Glenn,

 The other photo is of two students working at the excavation site.

-(p.s. from Glenn and
+Glenn and Heidi